BSidesMUC/BSidesMunich2023/_talks/002-07_3HLCPX_what-weve-learned-from-exposing-atlassian-on-the-internet-in-depth-analysis-from-an-offensive-perspective.md

 title: 'What We’ve Learned from Exposing Atlassian on the Internet: In-Depth Analysis from an Offensive Perspective'
 track: 2
+slides_uri: /files/slides/002-07_3HLCPX - OleksandrKazymyrov_What We’ve Learned from Exposing Atlassian on the Internet In-Depth Analysis from an Offensive Perspective.pdf
+recording_uri:
 ---

 During a recent security assessment of Storebrand's modern environment hosted on Azure, the offensive team identified several attack vectors from the Internet that could compromise the organization's assets.